THE UNIVERSITY OF BRITISH COLUMBIA

+We are hosted within Collaboration for Outcomes Research and Evaluation, Faculty of Pharmaceutical Sciences, UBC.
 Our group has diverse expertise in using clinical data, real-world 'big' data, and computer simulations (disease modeling) techniques to evaluate the real-world effectiveness of health technologies and their 'value for money' potential.
 Our research has continuously been supported through multiple grants from CIHR and other agencies.

 See more of our research by following categories:

 Does the occurrence of a severe asthma exacerbation change the rate of subsequent events?

 Does the occurrence of a severe asthma exacerbation affect the rate of subsequent events?
 To the best of our knowledge, this important question has not been evaluated in asthma.
 Conventional wisdom is that previous history of asthma exacerbations is the b...

 Should the number of acute exacerbations in the previous year be used to guide treatments in COPD?

 Eur Respir J. 2020 Aug 27;2002122. doi: 10.1183/13993003.02122-2020.